signnow/SignNow.NET/README.md

 More examples: [Download signed document][download_signed_doc example]

-### <a name="merge-documents"></a>Merge two or more SignNow documents into one
+### <a name="merge-documents"></a>Merge two or more signNow documents into one

-Merges two or more SignNow documents into one single PDF file.
+Merges two or more signNow documents into one single PDF file.

 Steps: